INDIA IS BUILDING IT'S STARTUP STORY

 01

 Less than 15% of allocated budgets are actually utilized.
-Most entrepreneurs remain unaware schemes even exist.
+Most entrepreneurs remain unaware that such schemes exist

 02